The importance of preserving petroleum history, one story at a time.

 Albert Jeffreys in Texas, Louisiana, Rumania, Pennsylvania and England, 1904-1913.Family photography preserved by his granddaughter, Sheila Morshead.

-Finding the Right Museum
+Finding the Right Oil and Gas Museum

-After finishing scanning the images, Sheila said she hoped to find a good home for preserving her increasingly fragile originals.
+After finishing scanning circa 1910 images, Sheila said she hoped to find a good home for preserving her increasingly fragile originals.
 Many of her grandfather’s images came from the Beaumont, Texas, region (with others from Louisiana and as far away as England and Romania).
 She hoped someone would want to preserve the original album pages.

 Some of Sheila’s photos depict early refineries at Beaumont.
 Others show oil terminals in Galveston Bay, a 1909 pumping station under construction near Moores, Louisiana, and even the apparently good fishing at Port Bolivar in the Gulf of Mexico (a few examples out of more than 120 pages are below).